Location:

 Special thanks to Mr. David Donald, whose correspondence brought to life colorful anecdotes from his family history.

 Only one old photograph...
-I have published features on classic cars for quite a long time.
+I have published profiles on classic cars for quite a long time.
 Very early in the endeavor, a photograph of Mr. Alley's Pierce Great Arrow sparked the first correspondence from a former owner.
 Now pursuing an in-depth Pierce-Arrow portfolio, I very much wanted to pull Mr. Donald's contribution and share his stories; they alone are worth featuring the car, to say nothing of its place in history.
 David grew up in New England, where his father owned this Pierce until selling the car onward to family friend, Dick Teague, known to the motoring world as industrial designer for General Motors, Packard, Chrysler, and of course American Motors Corporation.
 David wrote from Thailand, where he still lives.
 He is a jazz musician and director at Samui Sight & Sound Studios.

 References: